sabuhiabbas/unit3_2023-project/README.md

 ## Development
 ### Success criteria 1: The solution validates the input for items to rent, so the datatable is well-organized
-To have a structure for item details in the table, having validation for each input makes the table well-organized.
+In order to ensure a well-organized structure for the item details in the table, validation for each input is necessary.
+This approach provides a systematic way of organizing the data and ensures that only valid inputs are stored in the table.
 #### Validating
 ```.py
 def validate_date(self, text):